helio-fm/helio-sequencer/Docs/getting-started.md

 #### Key signatures

-Key signatures affect the way the rows are highlighted in the piano roll (but this effect can be [disabled](tips-and-tricks.md#scales-highlighting)).
+Key signatures affect the way the rows are highlighted in the piano roll (this effect can be disabled on the setting page):

 ![timeline-key-signatures]